NietoDeveloper/DinoImages/README.md

 Contributing

 Fork the repository.
-Create a feature branch (git checkout eaturebranch).
+Create a feature brandd feature').
-Ct changes (git commit -m 'Add feature').